alok722/Restaurant-WebSite/README.md

 # Dynamic-Restaurant-WebSite
 Tech Stack: HTML,CSS,JS and PHP.
+    This website is made while following a Udemy tutorial.

 Screenshots of this website is shared here.
 You can visit this page on: